neondatabase/website/content/docs/get-started-with-neon/query-with-neon-sql-editor.md

 - [Time Travel](/docs/guides/time-travel-assist)
 - [Time Travel tutorial](/docs/guides/time-travel-tutorial)

+## Export data to CSV, JSON and XLSX

+The Neon SQL Editor supports exporting your data to `JSON`, `CSV` and `XLSX`.
+You can access the download button from the bottom right corner of the **SQL Editor** page.
+The download button only appears when there is a result set to download.

+##  Expand results section of the SQL Editor window

+You can expand the results section of the SQL Editor window by selecting the expand window button from the bottom right corner of the **SQL Editor** page.
+There must be query results to display, otherwise the expanded results section will appear blank.

 ## Meta-commands

 The Neon SQL Editor supports using Postgres meta-commands, which act like shortcuts for interacting with your database.
 If you are already familiar with using meta-commands from the `psql` command-line interface, you can use many of those same commands in the SQL Editor.